Pocono 500 (IndyCar): IndyCar

 On September 1, 2019, the 2020 IndyCar schedule was released, along with the announcement that they would not be returning to Pocono in 2020.
 It marked the second time that the track had been taken off the Indy car schedule.
 The race was replaced with a revived event at Richmond - a race that was later cancelled due to the COVID-19 pandemic.
 It was not confirmed if the removal of Pocono was permanent, and the reasons for the removal were unclear.
 Drivers Sage Karam and Robert Wickens tweeted that the track was too dangerous for Indy cars, citing major crashes in 2018 and 2019.
 In their press conference after the 2019 race, Scott Dixon, Will Power, and Simon Pagenaud defended the track's safety and expressed desire that IndyCar would return.
 Speculation during 2020 suggested the possibility of a return for IndyCar to Pocono beyond 2021, though as of now, there are no confirmed plans for IndyCar to return to Pocono Raceway.
 With NASCAR experimenting with running their two Pocono races as a doubleheader, it leaves room for an IndyCar weekend.
-While Pocono Raceway has expressed disappointment and left the door open for a potential return in the future, IndyCar has moved on, replacing Pocono with Richmond Raceway on the schedule.
+While Pocono Raceway has expressed disappointment and left the door open for a potential return in the future, IndyCar has moved on.